app-development-templates/django-rest-with-react-shadcn-ui/django-rest-api/README.md

 ## Superuser Provisioning

 The `create_default_superuser` management command reads credentials from environment variables and skips execution when they are missing.
-It also exits without action when `ENVIRONMENT=production` to avoid provisioning insecure accounts in live deployments.
+When `ENVIRONMENT=production`, it still runs but emits a warning so you can verify that secure secrets are configured before provisioning the account.

 Set the credentials before running the command: